 MWAA reported that VDOT is widening Route 606 along the yard site under an on-going improvement project.
 After discussing the coordination of intersection improvements and an added turn lane required in Package B, MWAA and VDOT agreed to incorporate this work into the Route 606 widening project and MWAA will fund that portion of the work.
 This work has been included in the VDOT procurement package.
 MWAA and VDOT agreed on costs and MWAA drafted a funding agreement in early December 2013.
 During the week of February 28, 2014, VDOT requested that MWAA use a Local Funding Agreement, which is what VDOT uses with local jurisdictions for site improvements.
-This agreement allows

-VDOT to recover any additional costs for the work, above the initial funding amount.
+This agreement allows VDOT to recover any additional costs for the work, above the initial funding amount.
 MWAA and VDOT agreed on the form of the Local Funding Agreement; MWAA signed the Agreement and sent it to VDOT for signature.
 In June 2014, the Local Funding Agreement was signed by MWAA and executed by VDOT on June 11, 2014.
-MWAA received approval from FTA for the advanced payment to VDOT; MWAA will issue a check for the agreed cost.
+MWAA received approval from FTA for the advanced payment to VDOT; MWAA is awaiting an invoice from VDOT in order to process this item for payment to VDOT and will issue a check for the agreed cost.
 MWAA added that the work has been added to the design plans and a Notice of Intent to Award has been issued for the Route 606 widening project.